hyli-org/hyliquid/README.md

 ### `loadtest/` – Reality Checks

 - Goose-based scenarios (`maker.rs`, `taker.rs`, etc.) validate throughput on real HTTP flows.
-- Recent improvements add better error propagation (`?` instead of `unwrap()`) and production endpoints, so the same suite can benchmark devnet and staging clusters alike.

 ## Privacy + Performance + Non-Custodial (All at Once)